 Pro Tip: Panfish such as bluegill, crappie, and redear sunfish provide a wealth of opportunity to new anglers, as they are relatively abundant in most waters, and easily caught on a variety of baits.

 Freshwater fishing can be conducted in numerous settings and locations.
-No two bodies of water are exactly the same, and new challenges are often encountered with each outing.
-Knowing how to fish each body of water that is encountered, is the key to finding consistent success.
+No two bodies of water are the same, and new challenges are often encountered with each outing.
+Knowing how to fish each body of water, you’re in is the key to finding consistent success.

-Natural Lakes: Naturally occurring lakes can offer excellent fishing action for any angler who stops to wet a line.
-These bodies of water are often relatively deep, and typically feature cooler water temperatures than man-made reservoirs.
-When fishing a natural lake, success can be found around incoming drainages, drop-offs, and areas of heavier cover or vegetation.
+Naturally occurring lakes can offer excellent fishing action for any angler who stops to wet a line.
+These bodies of water are often relatively deep and typically feature cooler water temperatures than man-made reservoirs.
+When fishing a natural lake, you can find success around incoming drainages, drop-offs, and areas of heavier cover or vegetation.

-Man-Made Reservoirs: Man-made reservoirs and lakes offer wonderful fishing, as they tend to be diverse in structure.
-Anglers can find success when fishing such bodies of water, by focusing their attention around a submerged structure, shallow flats, points, and channel ledges.
+Man-made reservoirs and lakes offer wonderful fishing, as they tend to be diverse in structure.
+Anglers can find success when fishing such bodies of water by focusing their attention around a submerged structure, shallow flats, points, and channel ledges.

-Rivers/Streams: Areas of flowing water, such as rivers and streams, are another source of excellent fishing.
-When venturing to such destinations, pay special attention to areas of slack-water, as well as any submerged logs or trees in the rivers or streams.
+Areas of flowing water, such as rivers and streams, are another source of excellent fishing.
+When venturing to such destinations, pay special attention to areas of slack-wat and any submerged logs or trees in the rivers or streams.

-Before striking out for the water, there are a number of additional considerations that one must take into account.
+Before striking out for the water, there are several additional considerations that one must consider.

-Get Your Fishing License: Before heading out to the nearest lake or river, it is absolutely essential to purchase any applicable fishing permits and licenses.
-A failure to do so can lead to the implementation of fines and suspension of fishing privileges in many areas.
-While most states or provinces require an angler to possess a valid fishing license, some areas also require special permits when fishing for certain species of fish, such as trout.
+Before heading out to the nearest lake or river, purchasing any applicable fishing permits and licenses is essential.
+A failure to do so can lead to fines and suspension of fishing privileges in many areas.
+While most states or provinces require an angler to possess a valid fishing license, some areas also require special permits when fishing for certain fish species, such as trout.

-Know The Law: It is also essential to read and understand all fish and wildlife laws that pertain to the area in which you will be fishing.
+It is also essential to read and understand all fish and wildlife laws in the area you will be fishing.
 Regulations related to permissible gear, creel limits, and minimum fish size are all quite standard.
-Infractions pertaining to such regulations often result in fines, as well as a possible loss of fishing privileges.
+Infractions on such regulations often result in fines and possibly losing fishing privileges.

-Practice Casting: Learning to accurately cast takes time, and can be frustrating initially.
-However, this learning curve can be shortened before ever heading out on the water.
-One can practice casting in their backyard, by tying a fishing weight to the end of their line, in absence of an actual hook.
+Learning to cast accurately takes time and can be frustrating initially.
+However, you can shorten this learning curve before heading out on the water.
+One can practice casting in their backyard by tying a fishing weight to the end of their line without an actual hook.
 An angler can repeatedly cast, using their rod and reel of choice, without becoming snagged or bound up in the grass, as no hook is present.

 Pro Tip: Prior to heading out for your first fishing trip, locate a map of the body of water that you will be visiting.
 Many lake and river map detail points of interest, such as docks, access points, and even fish attractors.